 at 3 weeks after birth

 Weaning Kittens and Kitten Feeding

-After she's readily drinking the milk replacement from the bowl, you will be mixing the milk replacement with some high quality kitten food.
-Innova kitten food is an excellent, palatable kitten food.
+After she's readily drinking the milk replacement from the bowl, you will be mixing the milk replacement with some high-quality kitten food.
+Innova kitten food is excellent, palatable kitten food.
 After it's properly mixed, it should have the consistency of oatmeal.
 Over the next few weeks, you will gradually reduce the amount of liquid to the mixture.
 You will be adding more and more cat food.
-Around the 5 to 6 week mark, the kitten will be eating food only very slightly moistened and you will be able to leave it out for her to free feed.
-By week 8 to 10 the kitten will be completely done with the addition of milk replacement.
+Around the 5 to 6-week mark, the kitten will be eating food only very slightly moistened and you will be able to leave it out for her to free feed.
+By week 8 to 10, the kitten will be completely done with the addition of milk replacement.